foxik/vim-makejob/README.md

 we're all better off trying to avoid this in favor of the easy way: compiler plugins.
-Using a compiler plugin easy (ex: `:compiler javac`), they abstract away the work of remembering the `errorformat`, they're extendable, and many are already included in Vim. _MakeJob_ uses compilers.
+Using a compiler plugin easy (ex: `:compiler javac`), they abstract away the work of remembering the `errorformat`, they're extendable, and many are already included in Vim. _MakeJob_ uses the same compiler plugins users of Vim will be familiar with.

 It's also possible to use the`after/ftplugin` folder to automatically configure compilers on a per-file-type basis.
 An example of that trick